Jwhyee/hits/README.md

 - Increments view count for a specified `url`
 - Dynamically generates SVG badge with:
-    - Custom `title` (left label)
     - Custom `color` (right label background)
     - Custom `icon` (left-side emoji)
 - Lightweight and fast: In-memory storage using `ConcurrentHashMap`
-- Easily extendable to Redis or a relational database

 ---